Python-Test-Engineer/PyTest-Cookbook/docs/workshop/build_from_scratch.md

 We will cover how to use the plugins in PyTest 102.

+*We will leave this til the end if we have time as a way of testing what we have learnt*.

 To build the PFS framework we can add the following:

 ## src